nedbat/scriv/docs/commands.rst

 If there's no detectable version number in the header, or there isn't a git tag with the same number, then the entry can't be created as a GitHub release.

+The ``--fail-if-warn`` option will end the command if a format conversion generates a warning, usually because of a missing reference.
+The ``--check-links`` option will find the URLs in the release description, and check if they are valid.
+Warnings are displayed for invalid URLs, but the command still creates the release.

 This command is independent of the other commands.
 It can be used with a hand-edited changelog file that wasn't created with scriv.